shariqshah/symmetry/README.md

 - ## TODO

+	- Switching between editor and game mode/cameras
+	- Player projectiles and sounds
+	- NPR and cross-hatching
 	- Remove model and replace all usages with static mesh
 	- Get editor camera speed and other settings from config file
 	- Re-Implement player logic